 If you are serious about protecting yourself online, we recommend that you use one of our recommended VPNs and its associated Firefox VPN extension whenever connected.
 Avoid using free VPNs or extensions, and stick with the official software.
 It is the best way to cut the risk of getting spied on or ripped off by a bogus VPN.

-Conclusion: The best VPNs for Firefox
+Conclusion: The best VPNs for Firefox in 2022

 If you go to the Firefox Browser Add-Ons page and do a search for the word VPN you will get nearly 200 results.
 That’s how many Firefox VPN extensions are listed.
 They all claim to protect your privacy while unblocking websites for you.
 And many of them are free.